SoftwareAG/c8y-docs/content/edge/migration-bundle/before-you-begin.md

 - Import the Edge 10.9 appliance, see [Configuring the Edge infrastructure](/edge/setting-up-edge/) for further information.
 - Configure the network and complete the installation procedure on your Edge 10.9 appliance.
 For details see [Installing {{< product-c8y-iot >}} Edge](/edge/installation/).

->**Important:** You can have both the Edge 10.7 and 10.9 appliances on the same host machine.
-Ensure that the IP address of the Edge 10.9 appliance is different from Edge 10.7 appliance.
+>**Important:** You can have both the Edge 10.7 and the Edge 10.9 appliances on the same host machine.
+Ensure that the IP address of the Edge 10.9 appliance is different from the IP address of the Edge 10.7 appliance.

 For information about upgrading from an earlier version to {{< product-c8y-iot >}} Edge 10.7, see: